Rishabh2482/Learning-Git_pw/git.md

 ->> The changes which are added into the stash are added in stack formate that LIFO.

 (git stash clear) :-> Using this command we can clear the all the list of stash changed

+(git stash --include-untrack) : This command is used to add changes of untracked files in stash.